aud1tya4dnan/Nyaa-Enhancer-Transmission/README.md

 - Adds checkboxes next to each torrent entry
 - "Copy Selected" button to copy checked magnet links
 - "Copy All" button to copy all magnet links
-- "Download Selected" button to download checked torrent files
+- "Download Selected" button to download checked torrent files into torrent server (changed)
 - "Download All" button to download all torrent files
 - "Clear Selection" button to uncheck all boxes
 - Selection counter showing number of selected items